eliasmeireles/example/java-codegen/README.md

 Generate new jar

-- By running the command bellow, a new `codegen-0.0.1.jar` will be created e replaced the last one into `~/.m2/repository/com/softwareplace/codegen/0.0.1/`
+- By running the command bellow, a new `codegen-0.0.1.jar` will be created and replaced the last one at `~/.m2/repository/com/softwareplace/codegen/0.0.1/`

 ```shell
 ./build_generate